Corpus Christi LNG

 CCL has been working with natural gas producers and infrastructure companies to purchase long term natural gas supply and ensure that the needed infrastructure is in place to transport the supply to the terminal.
 CCL is fully contracted with transportation capacity to meet the full requirements of the terminal.
 CCL has purchased over 50% of its baseload natural gas needs for Trains 1-3 for the next few years.

 The Corpus Christi Liquefaction Project is positioned near some of the most prolific oil and gas producing regions in the country.
-Texas alone produced 28% of total U.S. marketed gas production during 2014, according to data from the U.S. Energy Information Agency.
-Cheniere is building a 23-mile 48” pipeline that would connect the Corpus Christi LNG plant to several interstate and intrastate pipelines, giving the facility access to robust gas resources in Texas and the Gulf Coast.
-In addition, Cheniere is securing transport capacity on third-party pipelines under long-term agreements.
-Natural gas supply would be purchased from producers and marketers on a short and long-term basis to form a balanced portfolio of natural gas feedstock.
+The Cheniere Corpus Christi 23-mile 48” pipeline connects the Corpus Christi LNG plant to several interstate and intrastate pipelines, giving the facility access to robust gas resources in Texas and the Gulf Coast.
+In addition, Cheniere has transport capacity on third-party pipelines under long-term agreements.
+Natural gas supply is purchased from producers and marketers on a short and long-term basis to form a balanced portfolio of natural gas feedstock.